As you prepare for your future Sailor to leave, breathe and take one day at a time.

 If you accompany your future Sailor to the Recruiter’s Office prior to his/her shipping out, walk a few steps behind and be alert as you approach the recruiter’s door.
 Your future Sailor will have to stop and request permission to enter.
 You don’t want to accidentally walk into your future Sailor as s/he is executing the salute before entering.

 On the day s/he leaves, remind him/her to drink plenty of water because s/he will be drug tested soon after arrival at RTC and DO have him/her take his/her cell phone because s/he can call/text you along the way and will be able to make that last call to you from it.
 Let him/her know to call once s/he gets to Chicago before getting to RTC so you will have a little more time to talk because the next call will be a scripted 15-30 second call and there will not be time for chitchat.
 There are no longer phone banks to make the "I'm here!" calls from, so your then recruit must call from a cell phone, either his/her own or a borrowed one.

 There have been reports in the past of people taking cell phones and/or watches prior to the recruits getting to RTC.
 Let your future Sailor know that at no time prior to packing "the box" should anyone ask for those or other personal items--if it happens, they need to respectfully decline the offer and then get the name of the individual and report it.
-Anything that a recruit cannot keep will be sent home in "the box" and not held for them until later and they will put anything that they can keep in their "Valuables sock" and keep it with them.
+Anything that a recruit cannot keep will be packed "the box" and held for them until later and they will put anything that they can keep in their "Valuables sock" and keep it with them.

 A video that may be helpful: What To Bring to Boot camp.